VOICES

 The Resolv exploit followed a specific pattern: infrastructure compromise, then unrestricted minting, then slow response.
 Each link represents a governance layer that should have existed and didn't.

 The first gap was single-key minting authority.
-Resolv's validator role - the account authorized to complete swap requests and approve minting - was a standard EOA hosted on AWS KMS, with no multisig or quorum-gated approval flow behind it.
-When the attacker gained access to the KMS environment, they inherited the full authority of that role with no additional verification required.
+Resolv's validator role - the account authorized to complete swap requests and approve minting - was apparently controlled by a single externally owned account, with no multisig or quorum-gated approval flow behind it.
+When the attacker gained access to the key, they inherited the full authority of that role with no additional verification required.
 The first transaction deposited 100,000 USDC and received 50 million USR in return - roughly 500 times the expected output.
 A second transaction minted another 30 million.

 The third gap was response time.
 After the attacker minted 80 million unbacked USR, they converted it to wstUSR, swapped into other stablecoins, and bridged to ETH - a multi-step extraction sequence that still outpaced the team's ability to intervene.
 By the time Resolv paused protocol operations, the funds had moved to addresses beyond the protocol's reach.
 Organizations that rely on manual review, group chat coordination, or human-assembled multisig approvals to trigger emergency actions will consistently lose this race.

 These three gaps are not unique to Resolv.
-They appear in a significant number of stablecoin architectures that treat operational governance as a configuration problem to solve after launch.
+They appear in a significant number of protocol architectures that treat operational governance as a configuration problem to solve after launch.

-How Stablecoin Issuers Can Prevent DeFi Exploits with Utila’s Governance Layer
+How Stablecoin Issuers Can Prevent DeFi Exploits with Utila as the Governance Layer

 Each of the three gaps in the Resolv exploit maps to a control layer that Utila provides to stablecoin issuers today.

 Distributed minting authority.
 In the Resolv architecture, one compromised key was sufficient to authorize unlimited minting.
-Utila's tokenization engine removes this single point of failure by allowing issuers to assign one or more designated wallets as the minting authority.
+Utila’s tokenization engine removes this single point of failure by allowing issuers to assign one or more designated wallets as the minting authority, with the option to verify actions through a co-signer as an additional verification layer.

 All mint and burn actions flow through these wallets, with automatic or quorum-gated approvals based on rules the issuer defines.
 Had Resolv required quorum approval for minting, compromising one key in the KMS environment would not have been sufficient to authorize issuance.
 Every action through the tokenization engine is logged in a full audit trail.